Kentico includes many features that utilize email messages as part of their functionality, such as:

 - Network – emails are sent directly to the SMTP server defined by the server name and credentials.
 This is the default setting for the default SMTP server defined in Settings -> System -> Emails.

 - Pickup directory – use this option if you expect high email traffic on your servers (the method is faster and safer than the Network method).
 The emails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
-Note that you need to grant the IIS_IUSRS group write permissions for the chosen folder.
+Note that you have to grant the IIS_IUSRS group write permissions for the chosen folder.

 - Pickup directory from IIS – similar to the Pickup directory, but may be more difficult to configure.
 Choose this method if you are already using Microsoft SMTP servers on Windows Server operating systems.
 You also need to install the SMTP server feature into your IIS and configure it properly.
 See Configure SMTP Email (IIS 7) for more information.
-Note that you need to ensure that the NETWORK SERVICE group has write permissions for the defined pickup folder.
+Note that you have to ensure that the NETWORK SERVICE group has write permissions for the defined pickup folder.

 Microsoft Azure supports only the Network method.